Record360/record360-sdk-android/README.md

 # Changelog
 ## Migrating from 1.3 -> 1.4
-Record360Interface has been changed and requires changes to override funtions.
+Record360Interface has been changed and requires changes to override functions.
 The following call has been removed:

     Map<String, String> getTransactionData(final String referenceNumber, Map<String, String> transactionData)

 The call will be replaced with the following:

     Map<String, String> onReferenceNumberEnteredWithFieldData(final String referenceNumber, Map<String, String> transactionData)

 The following function was also added to allow mapping into new contract forms.

     Map<String, String> onContractFieldData(Map<String, String> contractData)